cnorling/norling.io/content/post/latex-resume/index.md

 ### Packages

 TeXLive has a large number of default document classes and packages that are immediately available at your disposal, and you'll have to use a lot of them.
 Set a page's margins?
-Use `Geometry`.
+Use `geometry`.
 Merge cells in a table?
 Use `multirow` or `multicol`.
 Color something?
-Use `xolor`.
+Use `xcolor`.
 Want to add a hyperlink?
 Use `hyperref`.

 Package discovery largely entails scrawling through StackOverflow or Overleaf for threads where people talk about how to do things.
 Overall, the ecosystem is well documented with most LaTeX libraries choosing to document their programs in PDFs on CTAN.
-You can find an example of the Geometry package [here](https://ctan.org).
+You can find an example of the geometry package [here](https://ctan.org/pkg/geometry).

 You can import a package like so